d0ge/site/content/posts/multiple-vulnerabilities-craft-cms-seomatic.md

 ```

 # Remote code execution
 A few days later I found better way to exploit this vulnerability.
 As I mentioned earlier method `evaluateDynamicContent` was disabled at Craft CMS but it was not at **Yii::Base::View**.
-As you may already know Twig template engine support variables.
+As you may already know Twig template engine support variables by `%` declaration.
 We can use them to create new **Yii::Base::View** object and call `evaluateDynamicContent` method directly and bypass protection mechanism.
 Final exploit will looks like.

 ![Seomatic RCE](/images/seomatic-rce.png)